 Alternatives

-- Bitsgap — cleaner UI, better grid bot, worse DCA.
-Read my 3Commas vs Bitsgap comparison.
+- Bitsgap: cleaner UI, better grid bot, weaker DCA.
+My 3Commas vs Bitsgap comparison goes deep on the differences.

-- Pionex — free bots built into the exchange, but you're locked to their liquidity
+- Pionex: free bots built into the exchange, but you're locked to their liquidity and a limited pair list.

-- Custom Python — what I do for serious strategies.
-Total control, zero fees, but you maintain everything
+- Custom Python: what I use for my primary strategies.
+Total control, zero fees, but you own all the maintenance.

 Try 3Commas →